USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 ## 5.1 Introduction

 During this chapter the user will learn about how to obtain the CMAQ source codes and how to set-up their CMAQ environment to complete a CMAQ simulation.
-It should be noted that before you can configure your CMAQ Environment, you must have the required hardware, software and data files required described in the chapter "Preparing to run".
+It should be noted that before you can configure your CMAQ Environment, consult the chapter "Preparing to run" to see you have the minimum requirement of hardware and software on your system.

 ## 5.2 Getting the CMAQ Source Code